cguth7/cguth7.github.io/_posts/2021-02-03-ai-vs-human-competitions.md

 rules), so this is an ongoing concern as bots continue to improve.

 ## 2017 Libratus
-On January 11, 2017, the latest Poker AI vs. Human match began, a rematch of the 2015 match, again featuring Professor Tuomas Sandholm’s and Noam Brown’s agent, now named Libratus (Latin for “balance”), facing off against four top poker players.
+On January 11, 2017, another Poker AI vs. Human match began, a rematch of the 2015 match, again featuring Professor Tuomas Sandholm’s and Noam Brown’s agent, now named Libratus (Latin for “balance”), facing off against four top poker players.
 The event lasted 20 days with a prize purse of $200,000 and 120,000 hands to be